sandipto729/DBMS_mini_Project/README.md

 --It's perfect for demonstrating how the system works during evaluation

-he MySQL Command Line Client let us directly execute our queries and see results immediately, which made development and testing much faster.
+The MySQL Command Line Client let us directly execute our queries and see results immediately, which made development and testing much faster.

  ### Our Database Structure
 We kept the database simple with three main tables: